 The criteria for evaluating student academic and professional performance are outlined in each course syllabus, which is given to students in all classes at the beginning of the semester.
 The syllabus includes information about the course objectives and units of instruction.
-In addition, details are presented which outline the course requirements and assignments, the weight of each assignment in calculating the final grade, and the numerical range of letter grades.
-In terms of professional performance, students are evaluated based on preparation for class; attendance; participation; appropriate dress; appropriate behavior; and readiness for the profession.
-This is captured through the class participation potion of the class.
-Syllabi also include the University and School policies on class attendance, incomplete grades, and academic honesty.
+In addition, details are presented that outline the course requirements and assignments, the weight of each assignment in calculating the final grade, and the numerical range of letter grades.
+In terms of professional performance, students are evaluated based on preparation for class, attendance, participation, appropriate dress, appropriate behavior, and readiness for the profession.
+This is captured through the class participation portion of the class.
+Syllabi also includes the University and School policies on class attendance, incomplete grades, and academic honesty.
 Information regarding academic and professional performance is also found in the Student Handbook.
 Additionally, in the classroom, each instructor reviews the Professional Standards for Social Work Student Policy and Procedures (criteria) for (Academic) Professional Standards for Social Work